Sonoma State Seawolves

-The Sonoma State Seawolves are the athletic teams that represent Sonoma State University, located in Rohnert Park, California, in NCAA Division II intercollegiate sports.
-The Seawolves compete as members of the California Collegiate Athletic Association for all 13 varsity sports except for women's water polo, which competes in the Western Water Polo Association and men's and women's tennis, which compete in the Pacific West Conference.
+The Sonoma State Seawolves were the athletic teams that represent Sonoma State University, located in Rohnert Park, California, in NCAA Division II intercollegiate sports.
+The Seawolves competed as members of the California Collegiate Athletic Association for all 11 varsity sports.
+Due to budget issues and declining enrollment, Sonoma State eliminated its athletic department in 2025.

 History

 Three NCAA national championships won by women's soccer in 1990, men's soccer in 2002, and men's golf in 2009 also highlight SSU's athletic achievements.
 In 2008, the athletics department created the Seawolf Sports Network, allowing home basketball games to be broadcast via streaming video over the internet in an effort to further increase interest in its sports programs.

 From the school's opening in 1962 until 2002, the school's teams were known as the Cossacks, a nod to the Russian settlers at Fort Ross.
 The Cossacks name was deemed offensive because of the group's "fanatical intolerance of non-Christians.
 Cossack-led pogroms through the ages left hundreds of thousands of Jews and others dead."
 In November 2000, Sonoma State's academic senate voted 24–3 in favor of renaming the mascot, this time without any reference to a human group.
 The student senate subsequently passed a nearly identical resolution.

 Then-school president Ruben Armiñana formed a "naming committee" composed of students, athletic department members, faculty and others.
 After many months of surveying thousands of students, staff, faculty and alumni, the group presented Arminana with two possible alternatives—Condors (for California's state bird, which does not live in Sonoma County) and Seawolves, a nod to Sonoma's own Jack London, author of The Sea-Wolf.
 Armiñana chose the latter.

+In January 2025, it was announced that the athletics department would be eliminated due to budget cuts.

 Individual teams

 Baseball

-Sonoma State's baseball team is particularly noteworthy with repeated conference championships, 28 players drafted to major league teams since the year 2000, and 68 players drafted since records began in 1975.
+Sonoma State's baseball team was particularly noteworthy with repeated conference championships.
+Former Major League Baseball player Steve Blateric managed the Seawolves from 1980–1985.
+Manager John Goelz had over 1,100 wins and was with the program since 1986.
+As of 2023, 48 players had been selected in the Major League Baseball draft, with five players advancing to the majors.
+Nick Nosti and Alex Crosby both represented their national team.
+Former player and current assistant coach Zack Pace also manages the Sonoma Stompers.
+Former assistant coach Tony Arnerich and player Tommy Everidge were both hitting coaches for the Seattle Mariners and Oakland Athletics, respectively.